stockyard/stockyard.github.io/_posts/2015-12-16-On-federal-funds-rate.md

 > Given the Fed’s reluctance to raise rates over the past 12 months, it’s much more likely that after raising rates, they’ll adopt a significantly dovish tone and stress that they have no intention of raising rates at any particular [rapid] pace going forward.

-Or, to put it simply, the enthusiasm was here but now seems to be way more cautious than initially.
+Or, to put it simply, the enthusiasm was there but now seems to be way more cautious than before.